charliedondapati/containers/codespace-labs.md

 <br>

 6. Let’s see our application running from the containers and the compose.
 In the top "tab" line of the terminal, click on the *PORTS* tab.
 Per the docker-compose.yml file, our web app is running on port 8089.
-Find the row (probably the 2nd) with "8089" in the *Port* column.
+Find the row (probably the 2nd or 3rd row) with "8089" in the *Port* column.
 Under the second column *Forwarded Address*, click on the icon that looks like the splitter pane and, when you hover over it, says **Preview in Editor**.
 (See screenshot below.)

 ![Opening preview of app in editor](./images/lab2s5.png?raw=true "Opening preview app in editor")